-8pt $\bullet$ {\it Unlike $\GL(3,\mathbb R)$ (where only trivial bounds were needed for the Kloosterman sums), in this case we need a power savings over the trivial bound.
-In Appendix B in this paper Huang obtains power savings bounds for Kloosterman sums for $\GL(4, \mathbb R)$ using Deligne's deep theorems from algebraic geometry \cite{Deligne1977}.} 8pt $\bullet$ {\it The classical Perron's formula allows one to obtain asymptotic formulae for the sum of coefficients of an L-function by computing a certain integral transform of that L-function and then evaluating the integral transform by shifting the contour of integration.
+8pt $\bullet$ {\it The classical Perron's formula allows one to obtain asymptotic formulae for the sum of coefficients of an L-function by computing a certain integral transform of that L-function and then evaluating the integral transform by shifting the contour of integration.
 An important tool in the proof of Theorem \ref{MainTheorem} is a novel higher dimensional version of Perron's formula that gives asymptotic formulae for sums of terms arising in the cuspidal contribution to the trace formula.
 In the case of $\GL(4, \mathbb R)$, the Perron type formula we develop involves a triple integral which requires shifting contours in 3 directions.
 It was necessary to generalize the method of Goldfeld-Kontorovich for finding the ``exponential zero set'' which gets repeatedly used for each shifted term.
 We also introduce a very precise bound for elementary integrals (see Appendix A) which turns out to be critical for accurately estimating the integrals over the shifted contours. }

-8pt $\bullet$ {\it Another difficulty is that the Langlands spectral decomposition is much more complex on $\GL(4, \mathbb R)$ with many more types of Langlands L-functions involving twists by Maass forms of lower rank in the Levi components of the relevant parabolic subgroups.
+8pt $\bullet$ {\it Another difficulty is that the Langlands spectral decomposition is much more complex on $\GL(4, \mathbb R)$ with many more types of Langlands L-functions involving twists by Maass cusp forms of lower rank in the Levi components of the relevant parabolic subgroups.
 In order to obtain precise power savings error terms in the contribution of the continuous spectrum to the trace formula, it is necessary to have very explicit forms of the Fourier coefficients of the Eisenstein series.
 Although the Fourier coefficients are known in great generality (see, for example, Shahidi's book \cite{Shahidi2010}) the archimedean factors do not seem to have been worked out explicitly in the published literature.
-In \S 3.2 we review \cite{GMW2019} where Borel Eisenstein series are used as a template to explicitly determine the non-constant Fourier coefficients of general Langlands Eisenstein series on $\GL(4, \mathbb R)$.}
+In Section~3.2 we review \cite{GMW2019} where Borel Eisenstein series are used as a template to explicitly determine the non-constant Fourier coefficients of general Langlands Eisenstein series on $\GL(4, \mathbb R)$.}